Dan503/mq-scss/README.md

 Pixel based media queries can actually appear incorrectly when zooming on some browsers (it's particularly infamous in Safari on Mac).

 There are 2 setting variables used to control the em conversion functionality.
-These settings are defined before the import statment.
+These settings are defined before the import statement.

 ````````````scss
 $mq-ems: true; /*default: false*/